-What is lead scoring? a complete guide with 8 practical steps
+What is lead scoring?
+A complete guide for businesses

 The primary benefits of lead scoring include: